NadzTiwing/task-approval-app/README.md

   updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
 ```
 3.b.
-Turn off Row Level Security (RLS) in Authentication > Configuration > Policies section of your Supabase project settings for testing purposes
+Create new user for manager in Authentication > Users enter email and password

 4. Create a SendGrid account and get the credentials
 ### SendGrid Setup